Publishers of Fine Literature since 1976

 CVC Anthology Book Two: The 12 shortlisted writers from the annual Vanderbilt/Exile Short Fiction Competition appear in this anthology of great stories.

-The Complete Stories of Morley Callaghan Volumes 1-4: Four volumes collect and present the short fiction of Morley Callaghan.
-Part of the Exile Classics Series, with Introductions, and on-end sections featuring Q&As, Related Reading, and online resources.
+The Complete Stories of Morley Callaghan Volumes One - Four: Four volumes collect and present the short fiction of Morley Callaghan.
+Part of the Exile Classics Series, with Introductions, and on-end sections featuring Questions for Discussion, Related Reading, and online resources.

 James Clarke The Kid From Simcoe Street: In this moving World War II era memoir the author recounts growing up in the poor and alcohol-ridden neighborhood of a small Ontario town.
 The book also contains a selection from his seven books of poetry.